 Oxford, England is a city known for its connections to literature.
 It is the home of Oxford University, whose former students or faculty included C.S.
 Lewis, Aldous Huxley, J.R.R.
 Tolkien, Lewis Carroll, and Oscar Wilde, among many others.
 Oxford University Press is also a prestigious publisher, best known for its academic and reference books, including the gigantic and definitive Oxford English Dictionary.
 The city of Oxford has a number of wonderful bookstores, several shops dedicated to Alice in Wonderland paraphernalia, and tours (by bus or foot) of the former homes and hangouts of the best-known authors.
 The smell of old books—one of my favorite aromas—lingers in the air.
-In short, it is a great place for people who love books, and it was therefore an essential stop on my trip to England last year.
+In short, it is a great place for people who love books, and it was therefore an essential stop on my first trip to England.

 Where Forests Go When They Die